eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Doing science through
 		* The CZ Biohub empowering scientists to work on their riskiest, most exciting ideas.
 		* The CZ Imaging Institute and developing technologies to image the molecular architecture of the cell with atomic resolution.
 		* As a Research Scientist Intern, you will contribute to the development and application of state-of-the-art methods in artificial intelligence and machine learning to solve important problems in the biomedical sciences aligned with CZI’s mission.
-You will work as part of the Single Cell team to leverage CZI’s large open-source biological datasets to create models that transform our understanding of cells.
+You will work as part of the ***Single Cell team*** to leverage CZI’s ***large open-source biological datasets*** to create models that transform our understanding of cells.
 You will have the opportunity to work closely with teams of scientists, computational biologists, and engineers.
 	- Develop innovative machine learning models that enable the analysis and interpretation of complex biology data sets.
 	- Solve important problems in biomedical sciences through the application of state-of-the-art methods in artificial intelligence and machine learning.
 	- Implement solutions with respect to complex problems/scientific questions on large scale data sets.
 	- Targeted graduation date December 2024 through Summer 2025
 	- Pursuing a MS or PhD degree (Computer Science or related field preferred) and will have time remaining in school after your summer internship
 	- Enjoy working in a highly interactive and cross-functional collaborative environment with a diverse team of colleagues and partners in leading-edge cell biology data-driven research.
-	- Have experience building and training AI/ML models, ideally but not exclusively to address problems in biology and developing deep learning methods.
+	- Have ***experience building and training AI/ML models***, ideally but not exclusively to address problems in biology and developing deep learning methods.
-	- Experience with PyTorch, scikit-learn, and other deep learning frameworks.
+	- Experience with ***PyTorch, scikit-learn, and other deep learning frameworks***.
-	- Experience using collaborative notebook-based workflows (e.g., Jupyter, Databricks) for prototyping and knowledge sharing.
+	- Experience using ***collaborative notebook-based workflows (e.g., Jupyter, Databricks) for prototyping and knowledge sharing***.
 	- Familiarity with big data technologies
 	- The ability to work for 12 consecutive weeks during the Summer 2024
 	- Our internship program is designed to give students a meaningful, real-world work experience that complements their academic learnings.
 While we are not able to offer conversions to full-time positions following our internships, our program is open to a wide range of students at any point in their undergraduate careers that want to develop skills, gain experience, and connect with leaders in their fields.